There is something special about Abercastle and this spectacular section of the Pembrokeshire Coastal Path.

 Parking: 2 cars.

-Facilities: Electric cooker, microwave, fridge/freezer, dishwasher, washer/dryer, TV/DVD player, CD/radio/cassette player, payphone, towels, hairdryer, garden furniture, barbecue.
+Facilities: Electric cooker, microwave, fridge/freezer, dishwasher, washer/dryer, TV/DVD player, CD/radio/cassette player, payphone, WiFi, towels, hairdryer, garden furniture, barbecue.

 Dr Beynon's Bug Farm is one of the most unique and exciting attractions that Pembrokeshire has to offer, so much so that it won an award for Most Exciting Business at the 2016 Pembrokeshire Tourism Awards.
 Also a working farm and Scientific Research Centre, The Bug Farm is now a popular visitor's attraction.
 With a Tropical Bug Zoo and Bug Museum, a Bug Farm Trail and Walled Garden, and even an indoor play area in their Bug Barn, there is plenty to do and see!
 They host regular workshops and events as well as offering lectures, tours and bug handling with up-close sessions.
 The Bug Farm is a Visit Wales Quality Assured Visitor Attraction, having also won Best Start-Up of the Year at the 2016 FSB Worldpay Business Awards and won the 2015 Plantlife International Meadow Maker of the Year for Wales.
 Dr Sarah Beynon has been selected by the Welsh Government as an "emerging legend" to coincide with Wales' 2017 Year of Legends.